holochain/docs-pages/src/pages/references/enable-holo.md

         }
     }
     // Your app may also want to allow certain CRUD actions for public or
-    // private app data, such as anonymous pageview counters for blog posts, or
+    // private app data, such as anonymous page view counters for blog posts, or
     // updates/deletes on system actions.
 Keep in mind the risk of anonymous
     // spamming though!